Updated on Feb 1, 2021

 For example, as a child moves from adolescence into puberty, hormonal changes can cause a variety of conflicts as the child struggles to find an individual identity.
 Marriage and family counselors can help parents to understand the changes their children are going through, and can recommend parenting techniques to break down the generation barrier that exists.

-Other issues for which a marriage and family counselor may offer advice or treatment include bereavement, domestic violence, infertility, infidelity and substance abuse.
+Other issues for which a marriage and family counselor may offer advice or treatment include bereavement, domestic violence, anger management, infertility, infidelity, sexual dysfunction, and substance abuse.
 Additionally, counselors can treat mental health issues such as depression.

 Featured Counseling Schools